necula01/jax/jax/experimental/mini_jax/README.md

 It is a rare project where 1000 lines of code can pack so much functionality, so much reward, and so much trickiness.
 This is in part due to the fact that tracing leverages much of the power of a Python interpreter, cleverly hijacked through operator overloading.
-Some of the trickiness comes from having to "undo" some of the information lost through tracing; access to the source would have made some of the transformations simpler, but dealing with Python ASTs is significantly more involved than the intermediate form we use here.
+Some of the trickiness came from having to "undo" some of the information lost through tracing; access to the source would have made some of the tasks simpler, but dealing with Python ASTs is significantly more involved than the intermediate form we use here.

-The effort to try to find the simplest correct implementation is non-trivial, and is but one fraction of the cleverness that is packed into the real JAX!
+The effort to try to find the simplest correct implementation was non-trivial, and is but one fraction of the cleverness that is packed into the real JAX!

 Code structure